 Sensitive types in the Puppet language are strings marked as sensitive.
 The value is displayed in plain text in the catalog and manifest, but is redacted from logs and reports.
-Because the value is maintained as plain text, you should only use it as an aid to ensure that sensitive values are not inadvertently disclosed.
+Because the value is maintained as plain text, use it only as an aid to ensure that sensitive values are not inadvertently disclosed.

 Sensitive type can be written as